A detailed Air France Boeing 777-300ER new business class review from Paris (CDG) to Johannesburg (JNB). Seat, food, lounge, and full experience.

 The cabin felt tight with narrow aisles

-Boarding started as scheduled and we boarded from the back of the business class cabin.
+Boarding started on time and we boarded from the back of the business class cabin.
 Immediately upon entering the cabin, it felt significantly smaller than the Boeing 777 and a lot narrower.
 The aisle felt very tight and the overhead bins were so tiny that they could not fit my carry-on sideways and instead I had to put it flat which took up most of the bin above me.
 On newer planes with larger overhead bins, I can put my carry-on sideways which would leave enough space for another 2 carry-ons.

 There was no space at all in the overhead bins in the first row as that was already taken up by the cabin crew.
 The passenger sitting there asked the flight attendant who said something like “it’s the configuration, it’s wrong”, “yeah it’s the engineering with the layout” and told the passenger to go put her carry-on back in row six.
 She seemed pretty upset about it, probably because she paid several thousand dollars for this flight.
 Her carry-on was a small and soft bag, not even the larger rolling carry-ons that are ubiquitous nowadays.